What is SOAP?

 It allows us to write our own Application programming interface (API).
 It makes it possible to deliver our data from one application to another application.
 An API receives requests from a client to a server; it sends back responses through internet protocols such as HTTP, SMTP, and others from a server to the client.
 It is a standardized protocol that sends messages using other protocols such as HTTP and SMTP.
 The SOAP specifications are official web standards, maintained and developed by the World Wide Web Consortium (W3C).
 It is an official protocol; it comes with strict rules and advanced security features such as built-in ACID compliance and authorization.
 Higher complexity, it requires more bandwidth and resources, which can lead to slower page load times.

 It relies heavily on XML, and together with schemas, defines a very strongly typed messaging framework.
 ALL information exchange between client and server happens over a common format: XML It has a defined structure named SOAP messages.
-Its structure consists of Envelops, header & body header, including information about messages, authentication, complex types, routing information, etc. The body contains actual information of request, which is meant to be sent to the server.
+Its structure consists of envelopes, header & body header, including information about messages, authentication, complex types, routing information, etc. The body contains actual information of request, which is meant to be sent to the server.

 How does it make working so easy?

-The web services is a very simple job for creating, developing and distributing a web service.
+Web services is a very simple job for creating, developing and distributing a web service.
 It is similar to what developers are doing in current web development.
 The trend is to pick more and more details of work and make things automated so that it can save time.
 Its toolkit makes it an easy task for a developer to ignore the rigorous process of encryption & encapsulation, as described here.
 There is a surprisingly lengthy list of SOAP implementations available for developers.

 We have well-chosen to zoom in on three of the most popular tools: